 What are some themes we will find throughout the home?

 I love symmetry and mostly uncluttered lines of the design.
 I enjoy the imaginative forms of the Art Deco Period and its influence, which continues to be a big factor in today’s design.
 I also have a passion for doors, not just as a means of egress but as a piece of furniture complementing my design concepts.
 Doors can be an important architectural statement.
-Whenever I can, I install doors.
+Wherever I can rather than the standard mundane door, I install impressive handsome custom doors.
 They’ve become a signature in my design, perhaps a trademark.

 Are you working on any passion projects?